 My child is a minor/I am applying for my first adult passport; can I renew their/my passport through the mail?

-No. Minor passport renewals and first adult passport renewals must appear in person.
+No. Minor passport renewals and first adult passport renewals must be done in person.
 Further details on applying for a U.S. passport are available on our Passport Services page.

 Is the Embassy providing notarial services?
 How can I get documents notarized?

-Due to the ongoing COVID-19 global pandemic and COVID mitigation measures we are taking to protect the health of our customers and employees, the U.S. Embassy in Dublin is offering only limited notary appointments and wait times for notary services are longer than normal; we are not able to accommodate requests for expedited notary appointments.
+Yes.
+However, due to the ongoing COVID-19 global pandemic and COVID mitigation measures we are taking to protect the health of our customers and employees, the U.S. Embassy in Dublin is offering only limited notary appointments and wait times for notary services are longer than normal; we are not able to accommodate requests for expedited notary appointments.
 If we are not able to accommodate you as soon as you require, you may wish to consider using an Irish Notary Public.
 To find a Notary Public in Ireland, please visit the Faculty of Notaries Public in Ireland website here.
 For further details please see our Notarial Services page.

 Can the Embassy help me get my COVID-19 relief payments?